-The concentration of a contaminant which. if exceeded, triggers treatment or other requirements which a water system must follow.
-Major sources of copper in drinking water include corrosion of household plumbing systems and erosion of natural deposits.
+The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

 Immuno-Compromised People

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised people such as those with cancer undergoing chemotherapy, people who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health-care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline 800-426-4791.